Tianxing-DU/Machine-Learning-Coursera/README.md

 [†] featureNormalize.m - Function to normalize features
 [†] normalEqn.m - Function to compute the normal equations

-IMPORTANT
+IMPORTANT:
-To successfully visualize the data, give th ecode -- setenv("GNUTERM","qt") -- in Octave-cli.
+  To successfully visualize the data, give the code -- setenv("GNUTERM","qt") -- in Octave-cli.
 (Octave-gui does not need)